 An effective data management strategy allows professionals to focus on their work so they can do the best job possible.
 It creates an environment where true collaboration across departments can happen.

 Think about your daily commute into the office.
-If you drive, how many kilometers is your typical route?
-Take your daily round trip distance and multiply the number of kilometers by 75.
+If you drive, how many kilometres is your typical route?
+Take your daily round trip distance and multiply the number of kilometres by 75.
 Then ask yourself if you would be willing to pay that dollar figure every day to drive to and from work.

 The task of how that money is invested in maintaining our transportation infrastructure falls to a few, incredibly intelligent people, who not only have to evaluate the current maintenance spend, but also what the maintenance spend will be 20 years from now.
 After all, (most) roads last quite a long time.
 And even when those roads reach the end of their life, a plan must already be established for the construction of road that will take its place.

 The information that is needed to help support these investment decisions comes from many different places: traffic counts, historic construction, planned road projects, future land use/zoning, emergency services, environmental sustainability plans, among others.
 Much of this information is stored in disparate data systems in various departments under the control of a wide variety of people with their own challenges.
 It is not easy, perhaps even inconceivable, and at the very least impractical to try and convince all these groups to share a data management system so that everyone can benefit from an organization-wide collaboration to better strategize our road investments.

 However, that doesn’t mean that data-sharing and collaboration is impossible…